YourongYe/AWS/AWS Certified Developer Associate Exam/key_concepts.md

 - Principal: account/user/role to which this policy applied to
 - Action: list of actions this policy allows or denies
 - Resource: list of resources to which the actions applied to

+# Multi Factor Authentication - MFA
+- protect your Root Accounts and IAM users
+- MFA = password you know + security device you own
+- Main benefit of MFA: if a password is stolen or hacked, the account is not compromised